jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 7. To observe XA recovery
     * Stop the H2 console and exit the command prompt to close the database connections.
 Otherwise, you may see messages like the following when you start your server:

-            `Database may be already in use: "Locked by another process"`
+            Database may be already in use: "Locked by another process"
     * [Disable the Byteman script](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#disable-the-byteman-script) by restoring the backup server configuration file.
     * [Start the JBoss EAP server](#start-the-jboss-eap-server) as instructed above.
     * Load the web interface to the application
     * By the time the JBoss EAP server is ready, the transaction should have recovered.
     * A message is printed on the JBoss EAP server console when the consumer has completed the update.
-Look for a line that reads 'JTA Crash Record Quickstart: key value pair updated via JMS'.
+Look for a line that reads:

+            JTA Crash Record Quickstart: key value pair updated via JMS

-    * Check that the row you inserted in step 4 now contains the text *"updated via JMS"*, showing that the JMS message was recovered successfully.
+    * Check that the row you inserted in step 4 now contains the text `updated via JMS`, showing that the JMS message was recovered successfully.
 Use the application URL to perform this check.
     * You will most likely see the following messages in the the server log.

             WARN  [com.arjuna.ats.jta] (Periodic Recovery) ARJUNA016037: Could not find new XAResource to use for recovering non-serializable XAResource XAResourceRecord < resource:null, txid:< formatId=131077, gtrid_length=29, bqual_length=36, tx_uid=0:ffff7f000001:1040a11d:534ede43:1c, node_name=1, branch_uid=0:ffff7f000001:1040a11d:534ede43:20, subordinatenodename=null, eis_name=java:jboss/datasources/JTACrashRecQuickstartDS >, heuristic: TwoPhaseOutcome.FINISH_OK, product: H2/1.3.168-redhat-2 (2012-07-13), jndiName: java:jboss/datasources/JTACrashRecQuickstartDS com.arjuna.ats.internal.jta.resources.arjunacore.XAResourceRecord@788f0ec1 >